maliyildirim/drone-vs-bird-realtime-detection/data/README.md

 ## Detector Dataset

+The dataset statistics reported in this repository refer to the curated project-specific subset and splits used in this work.
+They do not represent the full WOSDETC dataset.

 The detector dataset was prepared as a single-class object detection dataset.

 Instead of directly separating drones and birds at the detection stage, both object types were represented as a generic flying target.
 This allows the detector to focus on candidate target localization, while the final drone / bird / background decision is handled by the second-stage classifier.